Quick Start

 - Hosts - modifies the hosts file

-Traffic appears in the Traffic tab.
+Captured traffic streams into the Log tab.
 You can see:

 - Full request/response bodies